HenrikBengtsson/future/cran-comments.md

-# CRAN submission future 1.19.1
+# CRAN submission future 1.20.0

-I've verified that this submission does not cause issues for the 136 reverse package dependencies available on CRAN and Bioconductor.
-This time, all these checks did also validate the vignettes.
-I've also verified manually that 'R CMD check' on rangeMapper works.
+I've verified that this submission against the 140 reverse package dependencies available on CRAN and Bioconductor.

+This release introduces 'R CMD check' WARNINGs for two CRAN packages due to a deprecation: 'dragon' and 'treeHMM'.
+The maintainers of these packages were contacted four weeks ago to fix a simple mistake in their packages.
+The mistake is that they incorrectly call future::plan() at the top-level of their package code where it has no effect.
+I've reached out to them to instead call it inside a function, e.g. in .onLoad(), if at all.
+This call is what now triggers a .Deprecated() warning during their package install (sic!).
+This warning is harmless and does not break anything.

 Thank you

-## Submission of future 1.19.0

-I've verified that this submission does not cause issues for the 136 reverse package dependencies available on CRAN and Bioconductor.

-Thanks in advance

-Result: The submission of future 1.19.0 on 2020-09-19 failed reverse dependencies checks on CRAN.
-This was due to a bug (https://github.com/HenrikBengtsson/future/issues/417) that was exposed due to recent updated in the develop version of future.
-It was missed locally because revdepcheck does not run the checks on vignettes.
-It was thanks to the vignette of rangeMapper that the bug was discovered.

 ## Notes not sent to CRAN